MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 This model is intended for simulation and research purposes.
 Results depend on refrigerant properties, boundary conditions, and component map accuracy.

 ## Simulink
 In this project, due to CPU limitations, only the compressor model of GT-SUITE was linked to Simulink.
 The figure below illustrates the virtual vehicle developed using Simscape and its add-on products.
-The model simulates a mid-size sedan and comprises five subsystems:
+The model comprises five subsystems:
 **Electric Powertrain**, **Driveline**, **Refrigerant Cycle**, **Coolant Cycle**, and **Cabin Cycle**.
 The control algorithms are implemented in Simulink and are contained in the **Controls** subsystem.